cybersamx/go-recipes/reflect/print-fields/README.md

 # Print Fields

-There are 2 recipes here.
+This example covers the following:

-* Given a value of a custom `struct` type, print out the field names and values.
+* Given a value of a custom `struct` type, print out the names and values of all its fields.
-* Given a value of a custom `struct` type, print out the names and values of fields that are tagged.
+* Given a value of a custom `struct` type, print out the names and values of its fields that are tagged.

 ## Setup